-S/W DRIVER CONTROLLER FUNCTION 10 The Ethernet MAC is now in low power mode.
+S/W DRIVER CONTROLLER FUNCTION 9 Ethernet MAC gates the RX Clock, TX clock derived from the Internal PHY.
+The EPH Clock is also disabled.
+10 The Ethernet MAC is now in low power mode.
 The Host may access all Runtime IO mapped registers.
 All IO registers are still accessible.
 However, the Host should not read or write to the registers with the exception of: Configuration Register Control Register Bank Register

-Table 9.2 - Flow Of Events For Restoring Device In Normal Power Mode
+Table 10.2 Flow Of Events For Restoring Device In Normal Power Mode

 S/W DRIVER CONTROLLER FUNCTION 1 Write and set (1) the "EPH Power EN" Bit, located in the configuration register, Bank 1 Offset 0.
 2 Ethernet MAC Enables the RX Clock, TX clock derived from the Internal PHY.
 The EPH Clock is also enabled.
-3 Write the PDN bit in PHY MI Register 0 to 0 This will set the PHY in isolation mode (MII_DIS bit is set).
-Need to clear this MII_DIS bit, and, need 500ms for the PHY to restore to normal.
+3 Write the PDN bit in PHY MI Register 0 to 0Note: Only performed when device is in internal PHY mode.
+The PHY is then set in isolation mode (MII_DIS bit is set).
+Need to clear this MII_DIS bit; and, need to wait for 500 ms for the PHY to restore normal.
 4 Internal PHY entered normal operation mode 5 Issue MMU Reset Command 6 Restore Device Register Level Context.
 7 Enable Transmitter - Set the TXENA bit of the Transmit Control Register Ethernet MAC can now transmit Ethernet Packets.
 8 Enable Receiver - Set (1) the RXEN bit of the Receive Control Register.
 Ethernet MAC is now able to receive Packets.
 9 Ethernet MAC is now restored for normal operation.

-9.2 Typical Flow of Events for Transmit (Auto Release = 0)
+10.2 Typical Flow of Events for Transmit (Auto Release = 0)